NordicESMhub/GEO4962/_episodes/06-vertical_interpolation.md

   - If the input data (i.e., to be interpolated) is on midlevels, then hyam/hybm coefficients should be supplied;
   - If the input data is on interfaces, then hyai/hybi coefficients should be supplied.

-This is the exact routine used within the CCSM Processor.

 Note that the unit for psrf *(the surface pressure at each grid point)* is **Pascals (Pa)** whereas the unit for pnew *(lists of output pressure levels)* and p0 *(scalar value equal to surface reference pressure)* is **millibars (mb)**.

 ~~~